Direxion Daily Semiconductor Bear 3X Shares

 What are the main risks of holding SOXS?

-Based on the provided information, here are the key risks of holding SOXS, ordered by importance:
+Based on the provided information, the key risks of holding SOXS are as follows:

 What is the price forecast for SOXS in 2026?